PlummersSoftwareLLC/NightDriverStrip/REST_API.md

 On devices with WiFi and the webserver enabled, NightDriverStrip publishes a REST-like API.
 The API includes a number of endpoints to:

-- Restrieve information about the device and the effects it runs
+- Retrieve information about the device and the effects it runs
 - Changing the effect that's running
 - Disable and enable effects
 - Retrieve and change settings